 Non-culture industry clients include; Australian Minerals Council, Goody’s Burger House, Merck Sharp & Dohme (MSD), Farmers Union, QUIT and Neos Kosmos Media.

 Some of the projects undertaken by Kape Communications Pty Ltd are; Tianjin Senior Cultural Leaders’ Creative Industry tour, Arts West, Melbourne Rebetiko (Greek Blues) Festival, Athens Burns Bright Creative Ecology Tour, a cooperative arts marketing initiative; Bite the Big Apple Arts & Cultural Management Tour of New York; and the development of a unique national cultural leadership program, as an MBA elective, at RMIT University.

-Kape Communications hosts international thinkers in arts and cultural policy, programming and audience development from the USA, Netherlands and Britain such as, Dr Richard Kurin, Director of National Programs, Smithsonian Institution, Washington DC; Donna Walker-Kuhne, President of Engagement for the New Jersey Performing Arts Centre, NJ; John Haworth, Director of the Smithsonian National Museum of the American Indian in New York and Denise Montgomery, Director of Communications and Marketing at the Museum of Contemporary Arts San Diego.
+Kape Communications host international speakers such as, Dr Richard Kurin, Director of National Programs, Smithsonian Institution, Washington DC; Donna Walker-Kuhne, President of Engagement for the New Jersey Performing Arts Centre, NJ; John Haworth, former-Director of the Smithsonian National Museum of the American Indian in New York and Denise Montgomery, former-Director of Communications and Marketing at the Museum of Contemporary Arts San Diego.

-Fotis is a PhD research in communications at the University of Canberra, holds a Masters in Cultural Tourism form Monash University and a BA Hon. in Politics from Flinders University.
-He has been awarded the Arts Management Residency at the National Arts Council of Singapore and a Leadership Grant for a short term fellowship at the Smithsonian Institution, Washington DC.
+Fotis is a PhD Candidate in communications at Deakin University, holds a Masters in Tourism Marketing from Monash University and a BA Hon in Politics from Flinders University.
+He was awarded an Arts Management Residency at the National Arts Council of Singapore and a Leadership Grant for a short term fellowship at the Smithsonian Institution, Washington DC.